techiebenny/student-companion-application/README.md

 - Database
-    Download and Install [mysql] and load the database values from the dump file to have table structure ready Use XAMPP to run the server or use MYSQL Workbench to import tables Make note of the connection string and username/password combo you create to access the database in the application
+    Download and Install [mysql] and load the database values from the dump file to have table structure ready Use [xampp] to run the server or use MYSQL Workbench to import tables Make note of the connection string and username/password combo you create to access the database in the application

 Make sure to change the connection strings and other variables as necessary in the files to locally host the entire application independently.